 NOTICE

-In January, the Southwest Florida Water Management District (SWFWMD) declared a modified Phase II severe water shortage throughout the water management district, which includes Sarasota County and the West Villages Improvement District.
+In April, the Southwest Florida Water Management District (SWFWMD) declared a modified Phase III severe water shortage throughout the water management district, which includes Sarasota County and the West Villages Improvement District.
 The declaration requires all residents, including those on private wells, to follow one-day-per-week watering restrictions.

 SWFWMD received lower than normal rainfall during the summer rainy season, resulting in a 13-inch regional rainfall deficit compared to the average 12-month total.
 Additionally, water levels in the District’s water resources, such as aquifers, rivers and lakes, are continuing to decline, with many below normal levels.